not-three/main/README.md

 ### Github Actions

-The latest version of the client is also available as a zip file in the releases section of this repository.
+The latest version of the client is also available as a zip file in the workflow section of this repository.

 [![download latest gh actions artifacts](https://img.shields.io/badge/download-latest_gh_actions_artifacts-blue)](https://nightly.link/not-three/main/workflows/build/main?preview)